 Ed.
 Specialist – Educational Administration and Supervision, Wayne State University, 2003

-Professor Dean is currently the ESL/Bilingual Coordinator for Farmington Public Schools where she has worked for nine years.
+Professor Dean is currently an ESL/Bilingual Coordinator and teacher for Farmington Public Schools where she has worked for 14 years.
 Prior to that, she taught World Languages and ESL in Novi, Mich. for 13 years.
+Professor Dean holds a Master’s degree in Elementary Education from Eastern Michigan University and an Ed Specialist degree in Administrative Supervision from Wayne State University.
+She is currently pursuing her Ed.D. in Administrative Leadership from Walden University.
 Dean taught undergraduate classes in Japanese Language and Japanese Language Pedagogy at Madonna University and currently teaches TSL 5140: Applications of Language Assessment to Instruction and TSL 5220: Teaching of Reading/Vocabulary to ESL Students.

 M.S. in Psycholinguistics and Neuropsychology, Warsaw University, 1987